ikostan/ParaBankSeleniumAutomation/utils/README.md

 <details>
   <summary><b>screenshot_on_fail wrapper</b></summary>

 <br/>Is a solution using a decorator that wrapps every method on a class that starts test_ with a wrapper that takes a screenshot if the method raises and Exception.
-The browser_attr is used to tell the decorator how to obtain the web browser (driver).

    ```python
     from utils.screenshot import screenshot_on_fail